lucatume/wp-browser/docs/configuration.md

 This detail will be used by the [WPBrowser](modules/WPBrowser.md) or [WPWebDriver](modules/WPWebDriver.md) modules to fill in the login details for the administrator user.

-It should be the same as the one that allows you to acccess the site administration area in the WordPress test site, `http://localhost:8080/wp-admin` in my example.
+It should be the same as the one that allows you to access the site administration area in the WordPress test site, `http://localhost:8080/wp-admin` in my example.

 #### What is the password of the administrator user of the test site?